 So, all this sad news aside, when do you start filming Shark Tank again?

-The love I got from you guys during my two seasons on the show was incredible.
+The love I got from you guys during my seasons on the show was incredible.
 It choked me up at times.
 When I first sat in that chair, I wasn’t sure what might happen and what you all might think.
-Turned out, the Twitter feedback was teeming with high fives, my episodes’ ratings were strong, the critics loved it, I invested in some fantastic companies, and most importantly, I had so damn much fun.
+Turned out, the Twitter feedback was teeming with high fives, my episodes’ ratings were strong, the press and critics loved it, I invested in some fantastic companies, and most importantly, I had so damn much fun.
 We even won some Emmys!
 You all made Friday nights so special for me.

 Funny enough, the person who is most bummed out to hear I won’t be back is Mark Cuban.
 Despite what you might surmise from on screen, he and I are actually good friends, just really competitive good friends.
 I’ll miss working with Mark, and all of the other Sharks.
 Each of them has been incredibly generous and warm to me and I am proud of all the episodes we made together.

-Wait, really?
-You’re just walking away from Shark Tank?
+Really?
+You just walked away from Shark Tank?

-I love taping the show.
-You can’t necessarily tell when watching at home, but those pitches are usually an hour long each and many are emotional, hilarious, and inspiring.
-Watched by millions every week, across red and blue states alike, it’s refreshing how many new people from outside my bubble continually reach out to talk with me.
+I loved taping the show.
+You can’t necessarily tell when watching at home, but those pitches are each usually an hour long and many are emotional, hilarious, and inspiring.
+Watched by millions every week, across red and blue states alike, it’s refreshing how many new people from outside my bubble continually reached out to talk with me.
 The show quite simply embodies the American Dream.
 You might still catch me doing some TV like the Zach Braff’s series that cast me as myself and I always enjoy a good podcast episode.
 But no more Shark.

 Wait, is quitting all this stuff a prelude to running for political office?

 If you follow my Tweets, you know, my attention and anxiety have been increasingly focused on the plight of our democracy (link: to the democracy post).
 I don’t say that lightly.
 I think the institutions, principles, norms, and traditions that make the United States of America genuinely exceptional are at serious risk.
 It has been hard to think about anything else.